mage/mage/docs-sources/includes/_Archivist.md

         hosts: [ "localhost:8091" ]

         # optional
-        # do not specify this if you don't need it,
+        # do not specify this if your bucket does not have a password,
-        # otherwise it could fail to init the client
+        # otherwise it will fail to open the bucket
-        user: Administrator
         password: "password"

         # optional